ialidzhikov/gardener/docs/development/autoscaling-specifics-for-components.md

 For both of the autoscaling modes downscaling is handled more pessimistically to prevent many subsequent etcd restarts.
 Thus, for `production` and `infrastructure` Shoot clusters (or all Garden clusters), downscaling is deactivated for the main etcd.
 For all other Shoot clusters, lower advertised requests/limits are only applied during the Shoot's maintenance time window.

-## Shoot Kubernetes API Server Autoscaling
+## Shoot Kubernetes API Server

-There are three supported autoscaling modes for the Shoot Kubernetes API Server.
+There are three supported autoscaling modes for the Shoot Kubernetes API server.

 - `Baseline`